Cybersecurity & Information Systems

 Credits: 30

-University of Detroit Mercy's Master of Science in Information Assurance with a major in cybersecurity will provide you with comprehensive knowledge of the field.
+University of Detroit Mercy's Master of Science in Cybersecurity Management will provide you with comprehensive knowledge of the field.

 You will learn all of the basic cybersecurity principles, technologies and processes and then take seven elective classes tailored to your interests.
 These elective classes are designed to prepare you to step into specific roles in the cybersecurity workforce and are geared to the National Cybersecurity Workforce Framework (NICE 2.0), which is the commonly accepted definition of the various jobs in this arena.